fortran-lang/fortran-lang.org/_posts/2021-04-01-Fortran-Newsletter-April-2021.md

 ### LFortran

-* LFortran is participating in GSoC under NumFOCUS and Fortran-lang umbrealla, if you are interested, please apply: https://gitlab.com/lfortran/lfortran/-/wikis/GSoC-2021-Ideas
+* LFortran is participating in GSoC under the NumFOCUS and Fortran-lang umbrella, if you are interested, please apply: https://gitlab.com/lfortran/lfortran/-/wikis/GSoC-2021-Ideas
 * 7 people contributed code in the last month:
     [Gagandeep Singh](https://github.com/czgdp1807),
     [Dominic Poerio](https://dompoer.io/),